CleKraus/soccer_analytics/README.md

     - Compute statistics efficiently
     - Draw position plots of players
     - Visualize passing lines and passing zones
+4. [Expected goal model with logistic regression](notebooks/expected_goal_model_lr.ipynb): While in the previous notebooks it was mostly about visualization, in this notebook we start looking into machine learning.
+We jointly build an expected goal model using logistic regression and learn about fundamentals of machine learning, e.g.:
+    - Feature engineering
+    - Multivariate analysis
+    - Metrics
+    - Model interpretation

 ## Installation
 If you are new to Python and soccer analytics I would recommend to you to download [Anaconda distribution](https://www.anaconda.com/distribution/#download-section) and follow